 Prosecutors said Hampton approached a 54-year-old man who was working on a laptop inside Snickers Bar, 448 North State, and told the man to hand over his computer.
 The man reportedly gave the laptop to the bartender and walked outside.

 Hampton and 33-year-old Brandon Jefferson allegedly chased him down the street and began attacking him in the roadway.
 Jefferson was charged last week.
-Based on details provided during Hampton’s bond court appearance Thursday, 18th District police officers identified him as the attacker wearing a blue baseball hat during the viral video.
+Based on details provided during Hampton’s bond court appearance Thursday, 18th District police officers identified him as the attacker wearing a blue baseball hat during the video.